YuriyIvon/DatabaseBenchmark/README.md

 * `QueryCount` - number of query executions on each thread.
 * `WarmupQueryCount` - number of warm-up query executions on each thread.
 * `ReportFormatterType` - benchmark result report output format, currently can be either `Text` or `Csv`.
 * `ReportFilePath` - path to the result report output file.
 If not specified, the report is written to the console.
+* `ReportColumns` - a comma-separated list of report columns to be shown.
+For the list of supported values refer to [report columns](#report_columns).
+* `ReportCustomMetricColumns` - a comma-separated list of custom metric report columns to be shown.
+For the list of supported values refer to [report columns](#report_columns).
 * `TraceResults` - Boolean parameter specifying if query results should be printed to the console.

 This command also has a few database-specific parameters: